 Presupposition, in this sense, is a public attitude: one presupposes a proposition p only if one presupposes that everyone else in the conversation also presupposes p.
 A speaker's presuppositions are represented by the speaker's context set: the set of possible worlds compatible with what the speaker presupposes.
 (Propositions, for Stalnaker, are also sets of possible worlds; a speaker's context set is the intersection of the propositions she presupposes.)
 There is a context set for each participant in a conversation, but when things go as they should, all participants make the same presuppositions and the speakers' context sets coincide with the conversation's context set.
-The common ground is represented by the conversation is defective when the conversation's participants do not all make the same presuppositions.43
+The common ground is represented by the conversation's context set, which is the intersection of the propositions in the common ground.
+A conversation is defective when the conversation's participants do not all make the same presuppositions.